Exploring Part-Informed Visual-Language Learning for Person Re-Identification: Experiments

 \subsection{Ablation Studies}

-In this section, we evaluate the effectiveness of different $\pi$-VL components.
-The ablation results on DukeMTMC are summarized in Table \ref{Table:ablation}.
-Here we adopt CLIP-ReID as the baseline model.
-To evaluate the effect of part-informed visual-language learning, we first only employ the semantic labels generated by human parsing as the text prompt $\mathcal{H}$, resulting in $\mathcal{B}$ + $\mathcal{H}$.
-Then we impose the proposed identity-aware part-informed prompts $\mathcal{P}$ on $\mathcal{B}$.
-Finally, the contribution of hierarchical fusion-based alignment $\mathcal{F}$ is evaluated with $\mathcal{B}$ + $\mathcal{H}$ + $\mathcal{F}$, \textit{i.e.}, the full version of our $\pi$-VL.
+In this section, we evaluate the effectiveness of different $\pi$-VL components on CUHK03 dataset, with the results summarized in Table \ref{Table:ablation}.
+Here we adopt CLIP-ReID with the ResNet-50 backbone as the baseline model.
+To assess the impact of part-informed visual-language learning, we first only employ the semantic labels generated by human parsing as the text prompt $\mathcal{H}$, \textit{e.g.,} `\textit{A photo of a person's head}'.
+Then we impose the proposed identity-aware part-informed prompts $\mathcal{P}$, \textit{e.g.,} `\textit{A photo of a $[X]_{1}[X]_{2}[X]_{3}...[X]_{M}$ person's head}'.
+Finally, we evaluate the effectiveness of the parsing confidence weighted alignment loss \textit{i.e.}, the full version of $\pi$-VL.

-\textbf{Effectiveness of part-informed semantic labels.} As listed in Table \ref{Table:ablation}, when only exploiting the human parsing labels as text prompts to perform image-text alignment, it surprisingly yields 0.8\% gains of Rank-1 and 0.1\% enhancement of mAP.
-This clearly suggests that fine-grained image-text alignment generally enriches the semantics of visual features.
-Unlike other part feature learning methods \cite{Sun_2018_ECCV, wei2018person}, our fine-grained image-text alignment brings no additional inference costs to $\mathcal{B}$, which is highly efficient during model inference.
+\textbf{Effectiveness of part-informed semantic labels.} As listed in Table \ref{Table:ablation}, when only exploiting the human parsing labels as text prompts to perform image-text alignment, it surprisingly yields 0.5\% gains of Rank-1 and 0.6\% enhancement of mAP.
+This suggests that fine-grained image-text alignment generally enriches the semantics of visual features.
+Unlike other part feature learning methods \cite{Sun_2018_ECCV, wei2018person}, our fine-grained image-text alignment brings no additional inference costs to $\mathcal{B}$.

-\textbf{Effectiveness of identity-aware part prompts.} A limitation of parsing label-based prompts is that human parsing only distinguishes the semantics of different body parts, while ReID needs to learn identity-related cues for person retrieval.
-Thus, we propose to combine identity and parsing prompts for image-text alignment.
-As proven by the 3rd row of Table \ref{Table:ablation}, we get 0.8\% gains of Rank-1 and 0.4\% boost of mAP with the introduction of identity labels.
-Our method designs a \textit{coarse-to-fine} fashion that first learns identity-specific prompts and then fits part semantics accordingly.
+\textbf{Effectiveness of identity-aware part prompts.} A limitation of parsing label-based prompts is that they only distinguish the semantics of different body parts, while ReID tasks require learning identity-related cues for person retrieval.
+To address this, we propose combining identity and parsing prompts for image-text alignment.
+As evidenced by the 3rd row of Table \ref{Table:ablation}, introducing identity labels results in a 0.8\% improvement in Rank-1 accuracy and a 0.3\% increase in mAP.
+These gains benefit from our \textit{coarse-to-fine} strategy, which initially learns identity-specific prompts and subsequently refines them with part-level semantics.